Kai Kitchen in Bangalore: A global feast in the clouds

 You would expect the prices to be as sky-high as the view, but they are unbelievably down-to-earth.
 Zenith offers two options in its fixed menu: a three-course meal priced at 999 and a five-course meal priced at 1299.
 Plus taxes, of course.
 We highly recommend the latter, because the more the better, right?
 Soups, salads, dimsums, sushi, appetizers, large plates, and desserts.
 Gotta have ‘em all.

-The Smoked Chicken Salad, with baby arugula, is dressed to perfection with a yuzu vinaigrette and feels fresh and quite the looker.
+The Smoked Chicken Salad, with baby arugula, dressed to perfection with a yuzu vinaigrette, feels fresh and is quite the looker.
 The Togarashi Crispy Lamb seemed a little too crisp, but felt familiar and comforting in its own right.
 Vegetarians, you will probably love the Edamame Dumplings and Green Paradise Sushi, both offering a symphony of flavours.

 A very special mention here to the Chocolate and Cranberry Cookie Dough Tart with Mascarpone Cream.
 Decadent yet subtle, the berries’ sourness is perfectly balanced by the rich, sweet chocolate and silky cream.
 The restaurant does have a penchant for garnishing with microgreens, which could be toned down a bit.